Passion Flower Planting and Care Guide

 Quick Facts About Passion Flower

 Passion Flower vines are subtropical plants that provide an exotic look to the garden.
 The flowers are ornate and dramatic and the vines quickly climb fences, trellises, or out buildings.
 Passion Flower vines can even be grown indoors creating a lovely tropical atmosphere.
 The vines will produce egg-shaped fruit.

 If the Passion Flower vine is going to be grown in a container (either as a house plant or simply brought in during the winter for protection), the seeds can be started any time.
 For vines that will be transplanted outside, start the seeds 8 - 10 weeks prior to the last expected frost.

-Passion Flower vines like a full sun, hot, humid enviroment.
+Passion Flower vines like a full sun, hot, humid environment.
 They do best in well-draining, sandy loams.
 The vines quickly climb, so support and structure needs to be given.

 How to Plant Passion Flowers

-- Prior to sowing, rub the Passion Flower seeds with fine grit sandpapper to help break the outer coat
+- Prior to sowing, rub the Passion Flower seeds with fine grit sandpaper to help break the outer coat

 - Follow the sandpaper with an overnight soak in water